 Before the 7mm Remington Magnum and certainly the 6.5 Creedmoor, American shooters were typically shy of metric cartridges.
 Let them across the pond fiddle with those.
 Except, maybe, the 8mm Mauser.

 Certainly, the old Teuton military cartridge (AKA the 8×57mm) never scrabbled up the support of the all-American .30-06 Springfield.
 The .30-caliber outperforms the 8mm in most ways, so it’s understandable.
 Even so, the Mauser had enough allure it developed a respectable and enduring following stateside.

 Things have only gotten better for the German standby.
-Advancements in powders bullets, case and primers have improved ammunition across the board.
+Advancements in powders, bullets, cases and primers have improved ammunition across the board.
 And 8mm Mauser fodder hasn’t been immune.

 Before We Talk 8mm Mauser Ammo

 For the most part, European ammunition names are fairly straight forward—bullet diameter followed by cartridge length.
 The 8mm Mauser is the noted exception, starting with its popular name.
 Technically it’s not 8mm (7.92mm) and wasn’t designed by Mauser.
 No sir.

 As Jay Pinsky points out in his excellent exploration into everything 8mm, Mauser is a misnomer, given “the cartridge was developed by a German military commission at Spandau Arsenal for a forerunner of the famous Mauser rifle, which was adopted in 1898.”
 Rationally, the Mauser moniker stuck because of the Mauser-designed rifles chambered for it—most notably the Karabiner 98k.

 The naming confusion doesn’t stop there.
 At times and places the 8mm Mauser has been known as the:

 - 7.92mm Mauser

 - 8 × 57 IS or JS